prasadcm/webpack-sample/README.md

 # webpack-sample

 A sample project to demonstrate the usage of webpack to bundle js files.
-It does not use babel since it uses web components which are natively supported on modern browsers.
+It does not use babel since it uses web components.
+All the code in this sample are natively supported on modern browsers.

 ## How to run